 His first novel, The Clothes of Nakedness (Heinemann, 1998), won the 1999 Commonwealth Writers Prize for Best First Book (Africa Region) and has been adapted for radio as a BBC Play of the Week.
 After the publication of The Clothes of Nakedness, he became Resident Novelist of Window to Africa Radio and Afriscope Radio with Cyril Ibe.
 As Resident Novelist, he reviewed a number of African and African related titles on the air.

-He is also the author of: the novels, The Count’s False Banquet (Cissus World Press, 2017), The Three Books of Shama (Cissus World Press, 2016), Legacy of Phantoms (Africa World Press, 2015), and The Count's False Banquet (Cissus World Press, 2017); a collection of novellas, Eyes of the Slain Woman (Anaphora Literary Press, 2011); two poetry collections, Soul to Song (Cissus World Press, 2017) and Songs of a Jealous Wind (Cissus World Press, 2018); an epic poem, Scrolls of the Living Night (Cissus World Press, 2015); and a collection of short stories, The Executioner's Confession (Cissus World Press, 2015).
+He is also the author of: the novels, Obsessions of Paradise (Cissus World Press, 2019), The Count’s False Banquet (Cissus World Press, 2017), The Three Books of Shama (Cissus World Press, 2016), Legacy of Phantoms (Africa World Press, 2015), and The Count's False Banquet (Cissus World Press, 2017); a collection of novellas, Eyes of the Slain Woman (Anaphora Literary Press, 2011); three poetry collections, Soul to Song (Cissus World Press, 2017) and Songs of a Jealous Wind (Cissus World Press, 2018); an epic poem, Scrolls of the Living Night (Cissus World Press, 2015); and a collection of short stories, The Executioner's Confession (Cissus World Press, 2015).
 The Three Books of Shama was a 2017 ScreenCraft Short Story Contest Semifinalist.